SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 let anotherCharacter: Character = "a" let message = switch anotherCharacter {
 case "a":
-    "The first letter of the alphabet" case "z":
+    "The first letter of the Latin alphabet" case "z":
-    "The last letter of the alphabet"
+    "The last letter of the Latin alphabet"
 default:
     "Some other character"
 }

 print(message)
-// Prints "The first letter of the alphabet"
+// Prints "The first letter of the Latin alphabet"
 ```

 In this example,